Dennis Wann: Playing career

 Wann remained in the Football League Fourth Division after a switch to Rochdale in June 1979, scoring seven league goals in his two seasons at Spotland.
-A short spell back at Blackpool followed and Wann then dropped out of the professional ranks with a spell at non-league Workington.
+A short spell back at Blackpool followed, then a non-contract stint back at York City, before Wann dropped out of the professional ranks with a spell at non-league Workington.
 In October 1983 Wann returned to The Football League with Chester City, whom he joined on non-contract terms.
 After three league games and one League Cup tie Wann returned to Workington.
 He later had a brief spell with Runcorn.